lsa-pucrs/disaster-robotics-proalertas.github.io/projects/project2.md

  - Goal 1: tool for quering historical flooding events;
  - Goal 2: web-based application to add new flooding and precipitation data;
- - Goal 3: estimate if the drainage network requires maintanace;
+ - Goal 3: estimate where and when the drainage network requires maintenance;
  - Goal 4: estimate the amount of precipitation for the most commonly flooded areas.

 ### Milestones